Terracoding/terracoding.github.com/source/blog/five-things-hiring-development-team.md

 The end goal of shipping your product and making money is a great one, but to reach that goal you will have to decide what services you require.
 Most importantly, what can the development team provide to help your business run most effectively.

-Analytics can help understand how customers are using your products.
+Analytics can help you understand how customers are using your products.
 Find out if the team you want to hire can provide you with analytics, and record how your customers are using the site.

 Do you require your team to have its own product manager?
 Does your intended team have a user interface (UI) or user experience (UX) designer to provide wireframes, and build and test prototypes?